mrbaloglu/reinforcement_learning/README.md

 # basic_reinforcement_learning
-Basic reinforcement learning applications in python.
+Reinforcement learning applications in python with addition of text classification task.